 It’s worth mentioning that almost any application can cause this error to appear, therefore you might want to perform a clean boot in order to find the problematic application.
 To perform clean boot, do the following:

 When your computer restarts, check if the issue is resolved.
 If the BSoD error doesn’t appear, you need to repeat the same steps and enable services and applications one by one until you find the one that is causing this error to appear.

-Solution 4 – Update your BIOS
+8. Update your BIOS

 Updating BIOS unlocks the new features of your motherboard, and it allows it to work with new hardware.
-Several users reported that updating their BIOS fixed the DRIVER_VIOLATION Blue Screen of Death error.
+Several users reported that updating their BIOS fixed the DRIVER VIOLATION Blue Screen of Death error.

-Solution 5 – Check your hardware
+9. Check your hardware